 - Reduce, Reuse and Recycle – Pupils are encouraged to explore how they can reduce reuse and recycle their waste, all while learning more about the amazing products waste can be turned into.

-- Composting Champions – This workshop gives pupils the practical skills to start composting at school as well as at home.
+- Composting Champions (seasonal) – This workshop gives pupils the practical skills to start composting at school as well as at home.
 It lets them explore the basics of composting, including where best to locate a composter, what to compost and how it works.

 - Is Plastic Fantastic? – This session discusses the impacts of plastic on humans, animals and the environment.